5 Biggest Oil Tankers Which Are Now Scrapped

-She had the greatest deadweight tonnage ever with a displacement of 657, 019 tonnes; a draft of 24.6 m (81 feet).
-Due to her mammoth size, she could not navigate the Suez Canal or the Panama Canal or the English Channel.
+She had the greatest deadweight tonnage with a displacement of 657, 019 tonnes; a laden draft of 24.6 m (81 feet).
+Her deck space covered 31,541 sq m, and she had 46 tanks.
+Due to her mammoth size, she could not navigate the Suez Canal, Panama Canal, or the English Channel.

-The next four super tankers belonged to the Batillus class and were all built by Chantiers de l’Atlantique at Saint-Nazaire.
-They were the biggest ships in terms of gross tonnage that were ever constructed having approximate 555,000 metric tons deadweight and were 414 metres in length.
+The next four supertankers belonged to the Batillus class and were all built by Chantiers de l’Atlantique at Saint-Nazaire.
+They were the biggest ships in terms of gross tonnage that were ever constructed, having approximate 555,000 metric tons deadweight and were 414 metres in length.

 2. Pierre Guillaumat